 The Origins of Homeopathy

 The origins of homeopathy involves a long history, and many interpretations over time.
 It was actually a german physician who founded homeopathy, over 200 years ago.
 Dr. Samuel Hahnemann worked on the idea of treating ‘like with like’.
-The idea is “any substance that can produce a set of signs and symptoms in a healthy person can be used to cure a similar set of signs and symptoms in a diseased person”.
+The idea is “any substance that can produce a set of signs and symptoms in a healthy person can be used to heal a similar set of signs and symptoms in a diseased person”.

 However, Dr. Hahnemann was not the first person to consider this idea.
-For those studying the origins of homeopathy it is believed that the idea of ‘like cures like’ has been around since 400 BC.
+For those studying the origins of homeopathy it is believed that the idea of ‘like heals like’ has been around since 400 BC.
 It is said that Hippocrates treated mania with a small dosage of mandrake root, the same thing that can cause mania in large doses.
-This idea was also recorded in the 16th century with the latin phrase “similia similibus curantur”, translated to “what makes a man ill also cures him”.
+This idea was also recorded in the 16th century with the latin phrase “similia similibus curantur”, translated to “what makes a man ill also heals him”.

 The idea was continued to be explored over the next few centuries.
 Dr. Hahnemann is credited for studying these historical practices and improving on them, as well as creating the term ‘homeopathy’.
 He worked with the ideas of ‘like with like’ that has been explored in the past, and established the idea that a small amount one substance being injected into healthy individuals will produce the same effects that are caused by the disease they treat in unhealthy people.
 He also worked on the idea of illnesses having spiritual components as well as physical.